ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     * The project uses CI/CD with all the :ref:`Required workflows`.
     * The CI/CD pipeline generates project :ref:`artifacts`.

-.. card:: |uncheck| The GitHub repository is properly secured
+.. card:: |uncheck| The GitHub repository is properly secured.

     * The repository is compliant with the :ref:`General configuration`.
     * :ref:`Branch protection` is enabled.